Surrounding yourself with rich friends is a well-known strategy for making more money.

 Catherine continued to attend the classes, because she was too ashamed to retreat to her old school colleagues.
 But she admits that her heart wasn’t in it.
 When she went to university, she didn’t even bother to join the music society.

 Could Catherine have tried harder?
 Perhaps.
 Many people respond to competition, but some are too timid.
-A shy person, Catherine wilted in the comparison.
+A shy person, Catherine wilted in the light of others.

 Yet the fact is she can play beautifully compared to 99% of people who ever pick up a violin.